On Failure: 4 Hints on How to Answer Common Application Question #2

 - Write without judgments or excess emotions: Tell what happened from inside the experience.
 Use details, dialogue and description to connect with your reader.

 - Avoid the obvious: No essays about learning how to study and then getting an A in Calculus.
 This is too predictable, too cliché, and too boring.

-- No grandstanding: There are few things more annoying than someone who thinks he or she knows everything.
-Whatever else you learned, show you learned some humility too.
+- No grandstanding: There are few things more annoying than someone who thinks they are done learning!
+Whatever else you learned, show some humility too.

-- No tidy morals at the end: Draw your reader in and share your experience with them.
-Trust them to get the message.
+- No happily ever after ending: Draw your reader in, tell a story that shares your experience with them.
+Trust them to get the message about what you learned.
 Avoid the temptation to sum it up for them at the end.

 Want more tips for Common App essay prompts?
-Check out our Guide to the Common App.
+Check out 4 Great Personal Statement Examples and Why They Worked.